KazzoKS/student-tech-hub-website/README.md

 -added typograpghy, layout and visual styles
 -added responsive design with media queries for tablet and mobile -added hover and focus psuedo-classes for interactive elements
+### Part 3 updates
+-i added a javascript with locations from google maps regarding my business -i added a search icon to where users can search information -i fixed my part 2 errors based on the feedback presented like my css files